 Correctional Chief Deputy Misha Graves

 Sheriff Chad Bianco appointed Correctional Captain Misha Graves to the rank of Correctional Chief Deputy on December 16, 2019.
 Correctional Chief Graves oversees the Corrections Division’s Support Operations.
-Corrections Support consists of the Coordinated Custody management Unit, the Sheriff’s Research and Planning Unit, and the Sheriff’s Department’s programs designed to ensure compliance with inmate medical, behavioral Health, and legislative requirements.
+Corrections Support consists of the Coordinated Custody management Unit and the Sheriff’s Department’s programs designed to ensure compliance with inmate medical care, behavioral health services, contractual and county partnerships, and legislative requirements.

-Correctional Chief Misha Graves has almost 23 years of correctional experience.
-She joined the Riverside County Sheriff’s Department in 1997.
+Correctional Chief Misha Graves joined the Riverside County Sheriff’s Department in 1997.
 She began her career as a Correctional Deputy working a variety of assignments while assigned to the Robert Presley Detention Center (RPDC).

 Correctional Chief Graves was promoted to the rank of Correctional Captain in January 2016, and was assigned to command the Coordinated Custody Management Unit (CCMU).
 The CCMU encompasses the Sheriff’s Inmate Training and Education Bureau (SITE-B), Riverside Alternative Sentencing Program (RASP), Supervised Electronic Confinement Program (SECP), Work Release Program (WRP), Headcount Management Unit (HMU), and leads the Department’s AB 109 Realignment efforts.
-Correctional Chief Graves also commanded the Southwest Detention Center, Indio Jail, Blythe Jail, the Smith Correctional Facility, and she has served in various administrative roles throughout her tenure.
+Correctional Chief Graves also served as a Captain at the Cois Byrd Detention Center, Indio Jail, Blythe Jail, the Smith Correctional Facility, and she has served in various administrative roles throughout her tenure.

 Correctional Chief Graves holds a Bachelor of Science Degree in Workforce Education and Development and a Master of Science Degree in Education, Human Resources Training and Development, both from Southern Illinois University, Carbondale.

-Correctional Chief Graves resides in the city of Yucaipa with her daughter.
+Correctional Chief Graves resides in the Inland Empire with her daughter.
 She is actively involved with her church where she teaches and provides ministry.